 Safety and Security Master Plan

 Safe and secure schools are top priority for Fort Bend ISD.
-Over the past few months, District administrators developed a Preliminary Safety and Security Master Plan, which provides a roadmap for the future planning of the District’s safety and security needs.
+In 2014, District administrators developed a Safety and Security Master Plan, which provided a roadmap for the future planning of the District’s safety and security needs.
 During the Spring 2014 semester, the District hosted three Community Dialogue Meetings that enabled community members to provide feedback on the preliminary plan.
 Additionally, the Community Dialogue Meeting video and online survey were posted to the District’s website and communicated to the community for feedback.
-The FBISD Safety and Security Master Plan will be finalized and presented to the FBISD Board of Trustees during the summer of 2014.
+The FBISD Safety and Security Master Plan was and presented to the FBISD Board of Trustees during the summer of 2014.

 Best practices and industry standards lay the foundation of the plan; however, community and staff engagement are critical to the development and implementation of this plan.
 Additionally, a third party engineering and consulting firm evaluated the findings to help formulate the best safety and security options for Fort Bend ISD.